carolekoziol/recipes/docs/breads/pizza_crusts.md

 		6. Add the pizza sauce and your choice of toppings.
 		7. Return the pan to the oven.
 Broil until ready (about 2-3 minutes, until cheese is melted).
 	- Baked:
-		1. Brine the eggplant slices(it to draw out the bitterness and keep the shape of the eggplant)
+		1. Brine the eggplant slices(to draw out the bitterness and keep the shape of the eggplant)
 			- Fill a large bowl with 1 tablespoon salt and about 1/2 cup hot water.
 Stir until salt dissolves completely.
 			- Fill the bowl with about 2 quarts cold water.
 The water should taste salty.
 			- Completly submerge the eggplants in the salted water for at least 30 minutes up to 1 hour.